yafp/media-dupes/docs/NOTES.md

 ### ideas / brainstorming
 * badge support?
-* options for different audio-export formats (mp3, ogg etc)
-* options for different video-export formats
 * ffmpeg: make pull request to https://github.com/pietrop/ffmpeg-static-electron to update from ffmpeg 3.x to 4.x
   * 20191210 - Created pull request for ffmpeg 4.2.1
 * youtube-dl
+  * Offers selfupdate using -U. Is that an option for node-youtube-dl as well?
+I assume not
+  * Parameters/Flags
+    * --write-all-thumbnails ?
-  * Supports: --geo-bypass to Bypass geographic restriction via faking X-Forwarded-For HTTP header.
+    * --geo-bypass to Bypass geographic restriction via faking X-Forwarded-For HTTP header.
 No idea if that might be helpful to add or not
-  * Parameters/Flags?
-    * --write-all-thumbnails
-    * --embed-subs
-    * --all-subs
-* Add support for "custom download dir"
+* ffmpeg-static-electron: currently my Windows build contains the bin files for linux and mac as well.
+Why?
+Assuming cause: electron-packager doesnt know it better.

 ### urls
 * youtube-dl repository: https://github.com/ytdl-org/youtube-dl
 * node-youtube-dl repo: https://github.com/przemyslawpluta/node-youtube-dl